To Rent or Buy? Determining the Real Value of Real Estate

 Even eight years later, the 2008 U.S. housing market collapse remains fresh in our minds.
 I have been asked countless times, “how did it happen?”
 There is no simple answer; there were many contributing factors.
 One of those was that people often do not know how to value a home (much less a second or third rental property) and so are challenged to make good housing purchase decisions.

 The tricky part with any investment is that while price is plainly in sight, value is nebulous.
 The value of something is always an estimate.
-In real estate, there are a few potentially toxic trains of thought, such as It is always a good idea to get a sense of the “deal” you’re landing relative to other available properties, but this data point is insufficient to tell you if you’re really getting a good deal on an absolute basis.
+In real estate, there are a few potentially toxic trains of thought, such as using comparables to justify price; that is, judging price by weighing it against comparable properties.
+It is always a good idea to get a sense of the “deal” you’re landing relative to other available properties, but this data point is insufficient to tell you if you’re really getting a good deal on an absolute basis.
 If the entire neighborhood is expensive, getting a 5% better deal than your neighbor could be the equivalent of winning the battle but losing the war.
 Think of all the people who bought what they thought were cheap houses in 2006—only to see their entire neighborhood’s property prices plummet by 30% to 40%.

 Important Metrics in Valuing Real Estate

 Using comparables is not a sound way to estimate value, but there are two metrics that can help estimate a property’s true value: the price-to-rent and price-to-income ratios.